A Colombian Visa is Waiting for you…

 V – Business

-The business visas are designed for workers of foreign companies which are traveling to Colombia to engage in meetings, followup, etc.
+The Colombia Business Visa are designed for workers of foreign companies which are traveling to Colombia to engage in meetings, followup, etc.

 V – Event or Convention